fac-members/fac-slides/src/slides/pre-app-1/index.md

 ---

-Focused on preparation for interviews with apprenticeship providers.
-You'll meet employers, follow our employment curriculum, and work together to practice technical interviews.
+Preparing for interviews with apprenticeship providers.
+You'll meet employers, follow our employment curriculum, and practice technical interviews together.

 ---